amroghoneim/StackOverflow-Yearly-Survey-Analysis/README.md

 ## Project Motivation
 StackOverflow conducts yearly surveys that contain important information regarding <br>
 everything coding and developers all around the world.
-I was interested in using this data, specifically from 2016-2020 to better understand:
+I was interested in using this data, specifically from 2016-2020 to help people who want to become developers better understand:

 - What the are most important languages to learn?
 - Will they be satisfied in this field?